fountainhead-gq/Flutter-examples/README.md

 Another unique aspect of Dart is that it can also use **Just-In-Time** or JIT compilation.
 JIT compilation with Flutter improves the development workflow by allowing **hot reload** capability to refresh the UI during development without the need for an entirely new build.

-As you’ll see in this tutorial, the Flutter framework is heavily built around the idea of **widgets**.
+As you’ll see in these examples, the Flutter framework is heavily built around the idea of **widgets**.
 In Flutter, widgets are not used just for the views of your app, but also for entire screens and even for the app itself.